Afternoon deluge forced late postponement of Waterford-Clare clash, says Munster GAA

 O’Connell said the events of Tuesday evening highlighted the issues surrounding early-season championships and the lack of infrastructure around the country to host training and games.

-Fraher Field was again ruled out of action for Wednesday evening’s Munster U20 hurling championship tie between the same two counties.
-The Wednesday lunchtime decision was taken six hours before the scheduled 7pm throw-in.
+Fraher Field was again ruled out of action for Wednesday evening’s Munster U20 hurling championship tie between the same two counties, but it has been refixed for tonight (Thursday), with the same time and venue.